 Volvo S80

 You will find lots of S80s for less than $10k.
-What you won’t find is lots of S80s with AWD.
+What you won’t find is lots of S80s with all-wheel drive (AWD).
 S80s equipped with AWD are a rare breed, but they're worth the hunt.

 After all, you need only one car.
 And if it’s the right one in good condition with low mileage for a fair price, you should be willing to go retrieve it.
 Unlike a lot of cars from the 2005 era, the S80 doesn’t feel old inside.
-You won’t find big touchscreens or fancy flat panel information clusters, but in its own way, the S80 still feels modern today.
-And there isn’t a new car built in 2023—unless its another Volvo—with seats that feel this good for this kind of money.
+You won’t find big touchscreens or fancy flat panel information clusters, but in its own way, the S80 still feels modern today with its comfortable leather front seats, nice materials, and chic overall design.
+And there isn’t a new car built in 2025—unless its another Volvo—with seats that feel this good for this kind of money.
+EPA-rated fuel efficiency hits 16 mpg city and 24 mpg highway—not the most efficient on this list, but its bank-vault-like driving experience definitely makes up for that.